 Once the player has made the decision to immerse themselves, the game instead becomes a story (well, an experiential story).
 But it’s still a stylized story.
 The player knows why these things matter to them and why they are driven to complete objectives, but the *actions* carried in the game do not change.

 The game is still a relatively simple, closed system that has its own logic and represents a narrow range of experiences.
 Hopefully they’ll be fun and engrossing experiences, but everything has to be programmed beforehand (and it’s all rather difficult and costly).

 Thus, when approaching video game characters for writeups.org coverage we have to decide what to model.
 The simplified version of the question is, “do we model the gameplay, or the story underneath ?”.

 The extreme version of the first approach is to use RPG mechanics to model exactly what’s on the screen.
 So for a brawling game, designing ways to represent the combos, the various sorts of attacks, the life bar, the frames counts… So you can have brawl sequences that feel like playing the game.

 That’s pretty much developing a whole tabletop RPG.
 And the question arises whether it’d be simpler to play the brawl sequences out using the video game rather than imperfectly emulate it in a tabletop RPG.

-The extreme version of the second approach is “the video game is but a narrow and oversimplified window into the game world – I’ll read the novelization instead and use that as the master source”.
-But of course the gameplay is a critical part of a video game (unless the game is a visual novel), and completely ignoring it is bad.
+The extreme version of the second approach is “the video game is but a narrow and oversimplified window into the game world.
+So I’ll read the novelization instead and use that as the master source”.
+But of course the gameplay is a critical part of a video game (unless the game is a visual novel), so completely ignoring it is bad.